AntoninDuval/Active-Learning-For-Drug-Discovery/README.md

 The main pipeline in the notebook "main.ipynb" train an active learning strategy for every combination of model and acquisition function that are implemented ( with the exception of the combination of UBC acquisition and Neural Network which is not yet implemented).
 For every combination, the experiment is run 5 times, and each experiment excecutes 6 iteration.
 The results are saved in a csv file in the folder data.
-The second part of the notebook is for analyzing the results and compare the different approach.
+The second part of the notebook is for analyzing the results and compare the different approaches.

 ## Running the code